general info about Theriologia Ukrainica

 Volokh, A., N. Rozhenko.
 2011.
 Dynamics of the range and population of the European Mink (Mustela lutreola L., 1761) in Ukraine.
 Beiträge zur Jagd und Wildforschung, 36: 425–435.

 Yevtushevsky, N. N. 1985.
 Resources and use of game animals of Ukraine.
-Resources of game and commercial hunting management and forecast of their use: collection of scientific papers.
-Moskva, 24–28.
+In: Dezhkin, V. (ed.).
+Resources of Game Animals and Commercial Hunting Management and Forecast of Their Use: collection of articles, Moskva, 24–28.
 [Russian]

 Zagorodniuk, I. 2001.
 Composition and historical changes of carnivore fauna of Ukraine.
 Novitates Theriologicae, 4: 14–17.
 [Ukrainian]